Naomirood/SEAL-CANE/README.md

 The Planning folder contains a link to the trello page where at the moment a general weekly planning is written down.
 The planning will have more details as the weeks come closer.
 <br />
 <br />
-The code folder contains all relevant code to
+The code folder contains all relevant code relevant to this thesis.